The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Likelihood

 This section derives the global likelihood function used to fit the data, sample the contamination, and the scaling relations to produce the cosmological inference.
 In the following, a variable with a ``hat'' indicates an observed quantity, while without it indicates an intrinsic quantity, for instance $\hat{C}_R$ indicates the observed \nh-corrected count rate, while $C_R$ indicates the intrinsic \nh-corrected count rate.

-\subsection{Global Likelihood Function}
+\subsection{Global likelihood function}

 The likelihood is the probability of the data set modeled as a function of the parameters of the statistical model.
-Similarly to the previous studies in the literature \citep[e.g.][]{Mantz2010, Mantz2015, Bocquet2019, Zubeldia2019, Chiu2023a, Bocquet2024}, we start from a Poisson differential log-likelihood for our set of observables, X-ray \nh corrected count rate $\hat{C}_R$, redshift $\hat{z}$, sky position $\hat{\mathcal{H}}_i$, richness $\hat{\lambda}$, and weak lensing tangential shear profile $\hat{g}_t$;
+Similarly to the previous studies in the literature \citep[e.g.,][]{Mantz2010, Mantz2015, Bocquet2019, Zubeldia2019, Chiu2023a, Bocquet2024}, we started from a Poisson-differential log-likelihood for our set of observables, X-ray \nh corrected count rate. $\hat{C}_R$, redshift, $\hat{z}$, sky position, $\hat{\mathcal{H}}_i$, richness, $\hat{\lambda}$, and weak-lensing tangential shear profile, $\hat{g}_t$;

 where the first term runs over all detected clusters, while the second one is a computation representing the total number of objects detected in the \erass survey.